Monitor robots.txt Changes with Python and Difflib

 Conclusion

-Managing and monitoring your robots.txt file is important and I hope this tutorial has given you a starting point in doing that.
-You could extend this script by storing the files in a database and setting up an email notification if there is a change.
-I give examples of how to do each in other tutorials.
-So get out there and try it out!
-Follow me on Twitter and let me know your applications and ideas!
+Managing and monitoring your robots.txt file is important; this tutorial should give you a practical starting point.
+You can extend the script by storing the files in a database and by setting up an email notification if there is a change.
+I provide examples in other tutorials.
+Try it out, and follow me on Twitter to share your applications and ideas.

 Difflib robots.txt FAQ